 R Tull presented modeling and sample year hydrology slides plus intro slides on Operations viewer..

-CDFW Discussion Topics
+Discussion Topics

-Recent years of actual measured data (hydrologic and fish) has been used to set initial operation conditions and then inform operations and pulse protection accordingly.
+When writing the ITP for CWF, CDFW analyzed recent years (2003-2012, 2014) of actual measured data (hydrologic and fish) which was used in conjunction with Russ Perry’s survival model to set initial operation conditions and then inform operations and pulse protection accordingly.

-NMFS contracted with Russ Perry for delta survival modeling the results indicated that there were more impacts using real time data when compared to other models.
+NMFS contracted with Russ Perry to model through-Delta survival for the purpose of incorporating his reach specific survival model into potential North Delta Diversions (NDD) operations.
+The results highlighted periods of time when Level 1 diversions would result in an impact of more than 5% survival.
+This overlayed with actual fish emigration timing informed by Knights Landing catch data and a bypass threshold identified by Perry’s work indicated when additional protections for emigrating winter-run Chinook salmon would be needed and other times when flows in the Sacramento River were at a level that routing and survival would not be significantly impacted by additional diversions.

 CDFW used this method on the salmon side to identify a reasonable threshold above which north of delta diversion could happen with acceptable impacts to salmonid survival.

-Revisions of this threshold would then be made using up-front agreed upon adaptive management to rebalance future permitting and operations that would also include some assured amount of water that could be diverted.
+Revisions to the operations of the NDD would then be made using up-front agreed upon adaptive management to rebalance future permitting and operations that would also include some assured amount of water that could be diverted.

-CDFW Management would like to use a prescribed science-based process that operator and permittees agree to up-front to avoid later legal challenges.
+CDFW informed the group when developing and writing the CWF ITP, a condition of the ITP was that draft study plans would be reviewed by the Collaborative Adaptive Management Team (CAMT) and sent to a larger group for approval.
+The intent of this was so that parties would agree on a path forward prior to implementing studies versus studies being implemented and discussion on the science taking place afterwards.

 Allows for an Agreement that is a bit more open on the front knowing that there would be a prescribed science based process to refine/adaptively manage.